kutaslab/merp2tbl/docs/usage.md

 merp2table: error: the following arguments are required: mcf

 ```
 extra commands must be in the order above for merp2table to run
+if you are only using one of the extra commands, it must go after the mcf argument or merp2table will not run
 ```
 positional arguments:
   mcf                   merp command file